-The diversity and inclusion manager oversees the agency’s diversity, equity, and inclusion initiatives.
+This position oversees the agency’s diversity, equity, and inclusion initiatives.
 This person reports to the agency director and provides the strategic direction for the diversity outreach and Affirmative Action plan for the agency.
 This person provides leadership, creativity, and an innovative approach to community outreach to attract and retain underrepresented people.
 Under this person’s responsibility is the Diversity and Inclusion Council.

 Diversity, Equity, and Inclusion Council

 DCBS has a Diversity and Inclusion Council, an advisory body that promotes achieving the agency’s diversity and inclusion initiative and business needs through effective culture change strategies.
 The council’s three subcommittees – Events, Governance, and Training – help fulfill the goals of the council and the agency’s diversity and inclusion mission.
 They market (Events), share resources (Training), and review (Governance) areas regarding diversity and inclusion.